rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ### Metadata about data

 #### Important questions
+- why do we need to keep metadata about data?
+- what are types of metadata? how to obtain them?

 #### Practice
 Currently, there are existing tools to store metadata of the dataset, e.g BigQuery, Atlas, and to manage and discovery data such as Google Cloud Data Catalog and IBM Knowledge Catalog, etc. However, there is a lack of framework for capturing complex relationships between the datasets and different entities (e.g: other dataset, ML model) in a ML solution.